The Fair Housing Institute

 Fair Housing Training

 Do you need a Fair Housing training program?
 Are you an owner, manager, HR director, or training director in property management?
-If so, in our answers to the questions below, we share our recommendations for successful fair housing training programs and policies to protect your business, your employees, and your bottom line.
+If so, in our training FAQ below, we share our recommendations for successful fair housing training programs and policies to protect your business, your employees, and your bottom line.
 We are happy to work with you and your team to help customize and build a fair housing training program your company can implement and grow over the coming years.

 Frequently Asked Questions.